NOAAS Rainier

 NOAA Ship Rainier (S 221) is a survey vessel in commission with the National Oceanic and Atmospheric Administration (NOAA).
 Her primary mission is to chart all aspects of the ocean and sea floor, primarily in Alaska and the Pacific Northwest.
-The ship is home-ported at the NOAA Marine Operations Center - Pacific in Newport, Oregon.
+The ship is home-ported at the NOAA Marine Operations Center–Pacific in Newport, Oregon.
+She is named for Mount Rainier in Washington State.

 Construction and characteristics

 Rainier was designed as a "medium survey ship" (MSS) by the U.S. Maritime Administration.
-She was built for the U.S. Coast and Geodetic Survey at the Aerojet-General Shipyards in Jacksonville, Florida.
-She was launched on 15 March 1967 along with her sister ship Fairweather.
-The principal speaker at the ceremony was Dr. J. Herbert Hollomon, acting Under Secretary of Commerce.
+She was built for the United States Coast and Geodetic Survey at the Aerojet-General Shipyards in Jacksonville, Florida.
+She was launched on 15 March 1967 along with her sister ship USC&GS Fairweather.
+The principal speaker at the ceremony was Dr. J. Herbert Hollomon, acting United States Under Secretary of Commerce.
 The ship was christened by Mrs. Robert M. White, wife of the administrator of the Environmental Science Services Administration.
-The ship's original cost was reported to be $4 million.
+The ship's original cost was reported to be US$4 million.

 Rainier was delivered to the Coast and Geodetic Survey in April 1968, and commissioned on 2 October 1968 as USC&GS Rainier (MSS 21) in a joint ceremony with her sister ship USC&GS Fairweather at the Pacific Marine Center in Seattle, Washington.
 The principal speaker at the ceremony was Senator Warren G. Magnuson.
 When NOAA was formed on 3 October 1970 and took over the Coast and Geodetic Survey's assets, she became a part of the NOAA fleet as NOAAS Rainier (S 221).